Surfboard Construction: What to Consider Before You Order

 Reinforcement Cloths

-As I mentioned above, resin alone is not enough to create a strong shell around the core of our surfboard.
+As I mentioned above, resin is not strong enough to create a shell around the core of a surfboard on its own.
 So we need to add cloth to the resin to reinforce it.

 The most common cloth used for this purpose is fiberglass, because it provides the best strength to weight (to cost) ratio.
 However, it is far from the only cloth available or in use these days.